 There’s a new script in town, and its name is gtag.js

-Between AdWords and Analytics alone, there‘s a wide variety of scripts you could install on your website, each with their own unique purpose.
+Between Google Ads (formerly AdWords) and Analytics alone, there‘s a wide variety of scripts you could install on your website, each with their own unique purpose.
 With gtag.js, Google aims to eliminate the need to install multiple Google scripts on your page to get the data you’re looking for.
 Global Site Tag acts as the single script that captures and sends all relevant data to the right Google product depending on what you have configured.

 The goal of Global Site Tag is simple: refine all of your Google tracking snippets to one place so your website runs scripts and captures your visitor data as quickly as possible.